-The expanded standardized approach would include new risk weightings derived from the Endgame Standard.19 For example, currently exposures to real estate are subject to a handful of risk weights, the application of which is driven by the presence of guarantees or statutory exceptions.
-Under the Capital Proposal, in an attempt to make the measures more sensitive, there would be many new risk weights for residential and commercial real estate and their application would be driven by dynamic20 loan-to-value ("LTV") ratios, reliance on cash flow from the property, and the creditworthiness of the underlying borrower (see comparative chart below).21 These are similar to the more granular risk weights in the Endgame Standard, but with a 20% increase to each risk weight.
+The expanded standardized approach would include new risk weightings derived from the Endgame

+Standard.
+For example, currently exposures to real estate are subject to a handful of risk weights, the application of which is driven by the presence of guarantees or statutory exceptions.
+In an attempt to make the capital requirements more sensitive to the varying risks of different types of credit exposures, the Capital Proposal would create many new risk weights for residential and commercial real estate and their application would be driven by dynamic loan-to-value ("LTV") ratios, reliance on cash flow from the property, and the creditworthiness of the underlying borrower (see comparative chart below).
+These are similar to the more granular risk weights in the Endgame Standard but with a 20% increase to each risk weight.